sjmcpherson/Front-End-Developer-Learnings/Glossary.md

 - Document-oriented Database – A collection of independent documents.
 E.g CouchDB, MongoDB
 - DRY(Don't Repeat Yourself) is a principle of software development aimed at reducing repetition of information of all kinds, by making components reuseable.
 - Explicit Iteration vs Implicit Iteration - In jQuery:
-- Expression - Something which evaluates to a value.
-Example: 1+2/x
-- Encapsulation is a feature of OOP, that allows for separation of an objects implementation and its interface by defining its variables an methods as either public or private.

 ```javascript
 // Explicit iteration with the jQuery .each() method